JiraJedi/jirajedi.github.io/_posts/2023-02-28-Jira-Manage-More-Teams-For-One-Backlog.md

 ## Introduction
 I often see the question: "How do I manage a product backlog that spans multiple teams / projects in Jira?".

 The typical scenario is a Product Owner overseeing a backlog that multiple teams need to pull issues from.
 These teams often have their own Projects in Jira and it doesn't make sense to have them flip between multiple projects / boards.
-It would certainly make priortizing tasks a nightmare.
+It would certainly make prioritizing tasks a nightmare.

 ## Solution Overview
 We want a single backlog that a Product Owner can control the priorities of and work with teams to distribute tasks so that they appear in their respective backlogs and boards.
 To do this we: